-Some lice may be resistant to treatment above.
-For resistant cases, your doctor may recommend: Malathion—a prescription topical medicine approved only for patients older than 6 years
+Some lice may be resistant to this treatment.
+For resistant cases, your doctor may advise: Malathion—a prescription topical medication approved only for patients older than 6 years

-To reduce the chance of getting crabs or spreading crabs: Limit sexual partners.Watch for signs of crabs, such as itching in the genital area.If you or someone in your house has had crabs, thoroughly wash and dry bedding, towels, and clothing.If you have had crabs, inform any sexual partners that they are at risk for crabs, and avoid sexual activity until partners have been treated.
+To reduce the chance of getting crabs or spreading crabs: Limit sexual partners.Watch for signs of crabs, such as itching in the genital area.If you or someone in your house has had crabs, thoroughly wash and dry bedding, towels, and clothing.If you have had crabs, inform any sexual partners that they are at risk for crabs.
+Avoid sexual activity until partners have been treated.

 Centers for Disease Control and Prevention.
 Sexually Transmitted Diseases Treatment Guidelines, 2010.

 Lindane shampoo and lindane lotion.
 US Food and Drug Administration website.
 Available at: